-How will .future be different?
+How is .future different?

 What changes is our evaluation protocol.
 Our previous model based on seven pillars has been re-organised into an assessment process that focuses on two fundamental aspects for creating trust, demonstrating sustainability leadership and engaging stakeholders: